NYPL/metadata-documentation/resources/glossary.md

 <a name="stephen-a-schwarzman-building"></a>
 <dt>Stephen A. Schwarzman Building</dt>
-<dd>one of the Library's three <a href="#research-libraries">Research Libraries</a> and its flagship location; houses research collections in the humanities and social sciences; sometimes referred to by previous names including the Main Branch, Central, or Humanities & Social Sciences Library (HSSL)</dd>
+<dd>one of the Library's three <a href="#research-libraries">Research Libraries</a> and its flagship location; houses research collections in the humanities and social sciences; sometimes referred to by previous names including the Main Branch, Central, or Humanities and Social Sciences Research Library (HSSRL)</dd>

 <a name="structured-query-language"></a>
 <dt>Structured Query Language</dt>